 Though we do our best to make certain our students have the support they need, we cannot guarantee support for all students each quarter.

 Current Student Tuition Rates.
 Note that we are on the Seattle campus and our program’s rate is Graduate Tier 1.
-Doctoral students generally take 10 credits per quarter.
+Doctoral students generally take 10 credits per quarter, and attend Autumn, Winter, and Spring Quarters.
+Only occasionally do students attend Summer Quarter.

 The College of Built Environments actively supports the PhD in the Built Environment with first-year fellowship funding for three students, which we combine with tuition waivers awarded through the Graduate School’s Fund for Excellence and Innovation Top Scholar Awards, and offer at the time of admission.